Kipper-Lang/Kipper/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FLuna-Klatzer%2FKipper.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FLuna-Klatzer%2FKipper?ref=badge_shield)

 Kipper is a JavaScript-like strongly and strictly typed language with Python flavour.
-It aims to provide straightforward, simple, secure and type-safe coding with better efficiency and developer satisfaction! 🦊
+It aims to provide straightforward, simple, secure and type-safe coding with better efficiency and developer satisfaction!

+It compiles to both JavaScript and TypeScript, and can be set up in your terminal, Node.js or ES6+ browser. 🦊

 ## Installation